run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 ### Aliases and Shortcuts

 --interactive
 >  Mark this Job as Interactive.
-Interactive jobs are not terminated automatically by the system
+Interactive jobs are not terminated automatically by the system.

 --jupyter
 >  Shortcut for running a Jupyter notebook container.
 Uses a pre-created image and a default notebook configuration.